GLIDE-LLC/docs/glide-accessibility-framework/README.md

 ### 📙 Images

-- Provide meaningful alt text for all images
+- Add alt text for all images

-- Provide captions for images if required
+- Add captions for images if required

 <br>

 ### 📙 Links

-- Provide descriptive text for <a> tags
+- Add descriptive text for <a> tags

-- Provide descriptive titles for links
+- Add descriptive titles for links

 <br>